 There's also a lot of pretty blatant Belligerent Sexual Tension between Kusanagi and Kurutsu, but this still doesn't stop the detractors.

 In terms of the final product, there are a few different camps of opinion.
 One camp considers Arise as an inferior adaptation of the GITS franchise.
 This is largely due to lacking the focus on philosophy and existentialism that's been there from the beginning as an important part of the franchise.
-Another camp finds it that they don't mind the flaws and enjoy it because it captures the essence of the franchise despite lacking the philosophical content, which they see as pretentious (particularly in Innocence).
+Another camp finds it that they don't mind the flaws and enjoy it because it captures the essence of the franchise despite lacking the philosophical content that's hugely important to said franchise.
 The third camp sees it as So Okay, It's Average and not really as memorable as other adaptations.